romenrg/romenrg.github.com/source/_posts/2020-12-30-software-projects-vs-software-products.markdown

 layout: post
 title: "Software Projects vs Software Products"
 date: 2020-12-30 13:26
-updated: 2020-12-30 14:00
+updated: 2020-01-10 19:00
 comments: true
 categories: [Software Development, Management, Entrepreneurship]
 description: "Do you work on software projects?
 Or are they software products?
 According to definitions, projects are time-constrained efforts, supposed to have a defined beginning and end.
 This clearly-defined temporary nature does not apply to products, which don’t have a predefined beginning and end in time, being subject to market demand.
 The same applies to fixed scope.
 Products evolve constantly.
 As an industry we should talk more about software products, instead of projects"
 keywords: software projects, software products, agile software development, lean startup, open source products, outsourcing, building products
 twitterimg: "/images/products_vs_projects.jpg"
 ---
-So, as a developer, you work on software projects, right? ...Or are they _software products_?
+As a developer, you work on software projects, right? ...Or are they _software products_?

-As many others in the software industry, you might think those two concepts are synonyms; but they aren’t.
+Like many others in the software industry, you might think those two concepts are synonyms; but they aren’t.
 In fact, whether the software being developed is considered a project or a product may have critical and non-trivial ramifications, in many aspects.

 <img src="/images/products_vs_projects.jpg" alt="Team meeting in which multiple colleagues discuss in a table, where several computres are opened.
 One man moves hands displaying confusion" />